 Travel guidance (for example nearest stations, parking expectations, or preferred walking routes) is not set out in the school’s published information in a way that can be summarised reliably here.
 For most families, a quick route-check at the times you would actually travel is the most useful next step, particularly given the narrow residential streets common in this part of Walthamstow.

 Competition for places.
-With 107 applications for 22 offers at the reported entry route, demand is high.
-If you are listing Barn Croft as a preference, build a realistic set of alternatives and do not assume that proximity alone will be sufficient.
+Demand can change each year, so families should build a realistic set of alternatives and not assume that proximity alone will be sufficient.

 Nursery uncertainty.
 The school describes nursery provision as temporarily closed, with plans to reopen with a more outdoor-based model.
 Families needing guaranteed nursery childcare should treat this as a significant variable and check the current position directly.